 When I thought that 2016 was a terrible year for me, I was wrong.
 2017 continued to tank to a new level of crappiness.
 There were many frustrating things–one after another.
 It was like when I asked, “How much worse could 2017 be?”, it was like a challenge to the universe.
 So stuff happening in real life obviously affected how much time I have for this blog or attempted to keep some sort of activity.
-I did better than last year regarding updates, but that was a lot of effort, because I’m still way behind on some news that I wanted to talk about.
+I did better than last year regarding updates, but that was a lot of effort because I’m still way behind on some news that I wanted to talk about.
 Yet no time or more like didn’t feel like it at the moment.
 I continued to get drained to another level that I thought might not be possible–like several days before.
-Then the pattern just repeat itself at different intervals.
+Then the pattern just repeated itself at different intervals.
 I think somewhere along the way, I ended up revamping my blog by getting rid of the too random posts.
 Like those general update ones.
-Although my blog already is random on many levels, but I didn’t want to just post for the sake of placeholders too much.
+Although my blog already is random on many levels, I didn’t want to just post for the sake of placeholders too much.
 Anyway, here are some stats for this year.

 Complete failure–unlike what I promised last year about getting things done.
-I started looking over some of the fan fics again and managed to get going on some, but I can’t promise on how fast it would be rolled out.
+I started looking over some of the fanfics again and managed to get going on some, but I can’t promise how fast it would be rolled out.
 I’ll get it out when I’m happy with what I wrote.

 I used “You’re Always Beautiful” to start the year, thinking that if I continue to retain some sense of positiveness, somehow things will get better.
 But it didn’t.
 Anyway, how was this year regarding translations?
 I didn’t realize I was that productive.
 Mostly, I tried to push the majority of 183 Club’s songs out.

 I didn’t want to do this update like I said last year.
 However, I felt like I needed to persuade myself to continue on.
-Not to mention, I want to keep some sort of teeny, tiny bit of hope that 2018 will actually be better.
+Not to mention, I want to keep some sort of a teeny, tiny bit of hope that 2018 will actually be better.
 So we’ll see, right?

 I actually finished this like weeks ago, but haven’t gotten time to do the review.
 Or more like I was still digesting it.
 The ending was indeed choking but not too surprising, considering the era it was in.
 I will admit that it was actually one of the better TV series of recent, even if there were so many flaws.